huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 ```
 conf t
 int g1/0
-ip address 192.168.1.1 255.255.255.252
+ip address 192.168.2.1 255.255.255.252
 no shut
 ```
 On R2
 ```
 conf t
 int g1/0
-ip address 192.168.1.2 255.255.255.252
+ip address 192.168.2.2 255.255.255.252
 no shut
 ```
 X) Verify that R1 can ping R2 and vice versa

 X) lets add a cloud to connect our virtual routers to our physical network

-After adding the cloud click on it and go to "Ethernet Interfaces" tab, then tick the "Show special Ethernet interfaces" box, click the Add all button, this will add all the interfaces from your physical machine to the cloud allowing you to connect your virtual router to it
+After adding the cloud click on it and go to "Ethernet Interfaces" tab, then tick the "Show special Ethernet interfaces" box, click the Add all button, this will add all the interfaces to the cloud allowing you to connect your virtual router to it

-on the interface you connected your R1 to the cloud you need to configure it with an ip in the same range as the physical interface, the ens** ip you recorded earlier
+now lets connect a cable between our cloud and R1

+we will connect to the tap1 interface on the cloud and g2/0 on R1

+now we will apply an ip address to g2/0 in the same subnet as tap1 allowing connection

 On R1
 ```
 conf t
 int g2/0
-ip address 192.168.0.1 255.255.255.0
+ip address 192.168.1.1 255.255.255.0
 no shut
 ```

-Configure OSPF and a static default route then redistirbute that route into ospf
+we now need to Configure OSPF and a static default route then redistirbute that route into ospf, this will allow R2 to send traffic to the gns3server and outwards *REWORD*

 On R1
 ```